-C. Contractors' Obligation to Obtain Authorization to Engage in Research Activities
+C. Obligation to Obtain Authorization to Engage in Research Activities

-All contractors and subcontractors must obtain the prior written approval from the Executive Director before engaging in any research activity involving data collected from a Commission-sponsored project.
+All requestors must obtain the prior written approval from the Executive Director before engaging in any research activity involving data collected from a Commission-sponsored project.
 A project proposal shall be submitted for review to include any documents or application that will be submitted to an IRB.
-The project proposal shall be reviewed by Commission staff, the Research Coordinator of the Health and Human Services AgencyHHSA's Office of Strategy and Innovation (OSI) and the County Privacy OfficerAgency Compliance Office to determine if the project requires an informed consent process, as described in sections A and B. First 5 San Diego will ensure that procedures stated here are included (where appropriate) in contract language.
+The project proposal shall be reviewed by Commission staff, HHSA's Office of Strategy and Innovation (OSI) and ACO to determine if the project requires an informed consent process, as described in sections A and B. First 5 San Diego will ensure that procedures stated here are included (where appropriate) in contract language.

-Contractors, subcontractors and researchers shall use a Commission-approved consent form that includes an explanation of the Commission's access and use of the subjects' data.
+Requestor shall use a Commission-approved consent form that includes an explanation of the Commission's access and use of the subjects' data.

-- 1) Limitations apply to contractors' future use of data and information collected by contractors during the course of their work for the Commission, in addition to any other conditions and limitations imposed as part of the contracting process. - 2) Access to data by outside researchers or use of data for research purposes that are beyond what is described in the original consent by participants is subject to the processes described in Commission Policy F5C-019 Guidelines for Authorizing Research Using Commission Resources.
+- 1) Limitations apply to requestors' future use of data and information collected by contractors during the course of their work for the Commission, in addition to any other conditions and limitations imposed as part of the contracting process. - 2) Access to data by outside requestors or use of data for research purposes that are beyond what is described in the original consent by participants is subject to the processes described in Commission Policy F5C-019 Guidelines for Authorizing Research Using Commission Resources.

-Sunset Review: June April 20182021
+Sunset Review: April 2024